 Christmas can mean different things to different people.
-For many people it means eating a lot and spending time with family and visiting relatives and friends.
+For many people it means eating a lot, spending time with family and visiting relatives and friends.
 For children it often means presents, presents and more presents!

 The origins of Christmas

 In ancient times people had mid-winter festivals when the days were short and the nights were very long.
 They believed that their ceremonies would help the sun’s power return.
 The Romans decorated their homes with green plants in December to remind Saturn, their harvest god, to return the following spring.
-In CE440 the Christian church decided that the birth of Christ should be celebrated every year on December 25th.
+In the year 440 the Christian church decided that the birth of Christ should be celebrated every year on 25 December.
 Some of these ancient customs were adopted by early Christians as part of their celebrations of the birthday of Jesus Christ.
 Green plants are still used to decorate many British homes in December.
 At Christmas we cover trees (real ones or reusable synthetic trees) with shiny balls and flashing lights!